3 October 2022 | Financial Planning & Analysis

 So, cash flow management is pretty vital.
 But breathe, we’re going to help you out.

-In this guide, we’re going to cover eight cash flow management strategies for your startup, so you can avoid going to zero.
+In this guide, we’re going to cover eight cash flow management strategies for your business, so you can avoid going to zero.

 The first point is kind of obvious:

-And if your situation gets too bad (i.e., you run out of money altogether), then you may need to close up shop.
+And if your cash flow issues get too bad (i.e., you run out of money altogether), then you may need to close up shop.

 Kind of the same as real life, though, right?
 You need money to pay your bills, and if not, you could end up bankrupt.

 The difference is that in real life you have a job with a steady paycheck (hopefully).
-But startups aren’t often making all that much money in the early stages.
+But new businesses aren’t often making all that much money in the early stages.

-In fact, many of them aren’t generating revenue at all.
+In fact, many of them aren’t generating any revenue, let alone positive cash flow.

 It’s not uncommon to spend the first couple of years just working on product rather than revenue growth.

-And even if you do have paying clients, getting them to pay you consistently and on time can be a bit of a headache.
+And even if you do have paying clients, getting them to pay your accounts receivable consistently and on time can be a bit of a headache.

 Even VC-backed companies need to be careful with managing cash flow, so they can keep as much runway as possible (more on that soon), and reach the next funding milestone.